 Carbon accounting software is a specialized platform that helps businesses track, calculate, and manage their greenhouse gas emissions and carbon footprint, facilitating environmental reporting, sustainability goals, and compliance with emissions regulations.
 It streamlines data collection, analysis, and reporting to promote transparency and enhance investor confidence.

-As the climate crisis accelerates, manual carbon accounting is no longer a viable option.
+As the climate crisis accelerates and we transition from a voluntary to a regulated reporting landscape, manual carbon accounting is no longer a viable option.
 Demand has grown for a digitized solution for accurate and reliable emissions disclosure.

 The good news is that many organizations around the world already report carbon data; The bad news is they do it in so many disparate ways that it makes a comparison between companies exceptionally difficult.

 The marketplace has made great strides recently towards standardization to streamline the reporting of carbon emissions and mitigate the very real financial risks associated with its management.
 But a critical first step is establishing a fundamental understanding of what carbon accounting software is today - an accessible solution to the many carbon reporting issues we currently face.
 So, let's break it down:

 At a high level, carbon accounting software is designed to help organizations manage and quantify their carbon emissions.
 With the right accounting solution, companies can accurately track emissions data and collect the necessary information to begin strategically reducing or completely eliminating carbon emissions. (also known as decarbonization).

 To add context to the relatively new industry of carbon accounting software, we need to distinguish between a carbon accounting vs. an ESG (Environmental, Social, and Governance) solution.